What is Conciliation?

 The service is available to all employees and employers except those specifically excluded by law.
 However, even in these cases the service may be made available on an ad hoc basis where all parties request assistance and where such facilitation can be accommodated.

-Typical examples of the types of issue dealt with in the conciliation process include claims for improvements in pay or conditions of employment, disciplinary cases, grading issues, disputes arising from proposed changes to the way work is done, company restructuring etc.
+Typical examples of the types of issue dealt with in the conciliation process include claims for improvements in pay or conditions of employment, grading issues, disputes arising from proposed changes to the way work is done, company restructuring etc.

 What happens in conciliation?

 Conciliation involves a series of meetings that usually take place on the same day, categorised as a conciliation conference.
-The process starts with the IRO chairing a joint meeting of the parties, i.e. the employee(s) and the employer and/or their representatives.
+The process starts with the IRO chairing a joint meeting of the parties, i.e. the employees and the employer and/or their representatives.
 This is an interactive process involving two or more parties contending for different outcomes but seeking agreement by sharing information and adjusting their views/positions while, as far as possible, preserving their interests.

-The joint meeting enables the IRO to hear the views of each party to the dispute and to clarify any issues of historical fact relating to the issue in dispute.
+The joint meeting enables the IRO to hear the views of each party to the dispute and to clarify any issues of historical fact relating to the issue(s) in dispute.
 The IRO usually then meets separately with each party.
 The separate meeting with each party enables the IRO to explore the possibility for agreement on proposals to resolve the issue in dispute.

 Who is the Conciliator?

 The employer and employee representatives retain control of the issues in dispute during the conciliation process.
 The Workplace Relations Commission never imposes an outcome on them.
-Settlement of a dispute is an outcome that the parties themselves voluntarily decide.
+Settlement of a dispute is an outcome that the parties themselves voluntarily agree.
 Likewise, where the parties do not resolve their dispute at conciliation, that is also their decision.

 How do I begin a conciliation process?